The most common types of fish finders are 2D Sonar, 3D sonar, live sonar, down imaging, side imaging, chart plotters, and 360 imaging.

 This is particularly useful for anglers without a boat who cannot physically maneuver over the area they are interested in.
 The quality of castable fish finders is much lower than mounted alternatives, but these portable fish finders do offer an interesting and low cost option for surf fishermen.

-If you are preparing for your next fishing trip, then I would strongly recommend getting a high-quality, modern fish finder to give you the greatest chance of catching big fish – they are certainly worth the money.
+If you are preparing for your next fishing trip, I would strongly recommend getting a high-quality, modern fish finder to give you the greatest chance of catching big fish – they are certainly worth the money.